 The title of the devotion.

 The whole devotion was about Hannah and her trust in the Lord to provide her with a child.
 [I prayed for this child, and the LORD has granted me what I asked of him.
 1 Samuel 1:27].
 And the godly Man that Samuel became [And the boy Samuel continued to grow in stature and in favor with the LORD and with people.
 1 Samuel 2:26].
 I found this to be interesting.
 But knowing my faith in the Lord, this wasn’t coincidental, this was planned.
-The very day that we get a call that we were potentially matched to move forward with becoming parents, my daily devotion was about Hannah who had trust that God would make her a mother?
+The very day that we get a call that we were potentially matched to move forward with becoming parents, my daily devotion was about Hannah who had trust that The Lord would make her a mother?
 No coincidence.

 Sincere faithfulness…what does that even mean?
 How do I have sincere faithfulness?
 So the only thing I could do was cling to those words and the rest of HIS words.
 Every day I prayed and tried my hardest to read His words and promises.
-But the thing I did the most was held of the words “sincere faithfulness”.
+But the thing I did the most was held onto the words “sincere faithfulness”.
 I knew moving forward that I would need those words.
 His words, that I felt were strongly meant for me to have.

 And boy was I right…